Evelina357/data-analytics-power-bi-report440/README.md

 ### Task 5.1: Create Headline Card Visuals

 Firstly two rectangle shapes were created and positioned on the left corner of the **Customer Details** page, serving as backgrounds for the card visuals (background colour set to purple).
 Secondly, a new card visual is created for the [Total Customers] measure which is renamed to **Unique Customers** and then placed on one of the rectangle shapes.
+One of the shapes and the *Unique Customers* card is then grouped together as *Group 1* using **Selection** pane in order to treat those two objects as a single unit.
 Thirdly, additional measure called *Revenue per Customer* was added to the *measures table* with DAX formula **Revenue per Customer = [Total Revenue] / [Total Customers]**.
 Finally, a second card visual is created for the just created *Revenue per Customer* measure.
+This card visual is grouped as well with the remaining rectangle shape as *Group 2*.

 ### Task 5.2: Create the Summary Chart